PacktPublishing/D3.js-Quick-Start-Guide/SVG.md

 </html>
 ```

-If we inspect this in our browser's dev tools, we'll see this:
+Now start a web browser and open that file (usually File->Open File).
+For this book, it is recommended the reader use Google Chrome, but in development and production any browser will do.
+If we inspect our HTML in the Elements tab of Chrome's dev tools (View->Developer->Developer Tools), we'll see the following:

 ![](https://i.imgur.com/Z4vlaZA.png)